-Effective (3) Student behavior is generally appropriate.
+Domain 2: Classroom Environment (continued) Criteria/Rating Evidence Ineffective (1) Progressing (2) Effective (3) Highly Effective (4) 2d: Managing Student Behavior There appear to be no established standards of conduct, and little or no teacher monitoring of student behavior.
+Students challenge the standards of conduct.
+Response to students' misbehavior is repressive, or disrespectful of student dignity.
+Standards of conduct appear to have been established, but their implementation is inconsistent.
+Teacher tries, with uneven results, to monitor student behavior and respond to student misbehavior.
+There is inconsistent implementation of the standards of conduct.
+Student behavior is generally appropriate.
 The teacher monitors student behavior against established standards of conduct.
 Teacher response to student misbehavior is consistent, proportionate and respectful to students and is effective.
-Highly Effective (4) Student behavior is entirely appropriate.
+Student behavior is entirely appropriate.
 Students take an active role in monitoring their own behavior and that of other students against standards of conduct.
-Teachers' monitoring of student behavior is subtle and appropriate.
-The teacher monitors student behavior against established standards of conduct.
-Teacher response to student misbehavior is consistent, proportionate and Students take an active role in monitoring their own behavior and that of other students against standards of conduct.
 Teachers' monitoring of student behavior is subtle and preventive.
-Teacher's response to student misbehavior is sensitive to individual student needs, respects student' The classroom is safe, and learning is accessible to all students; teacher ensures that the physical arrangement is appropriate to the learning activities.
+Teacher's response to student misbehavior is sensitive to individual student needs, respects student' 2e: Organizing physical space The physical environment is unsafe, or many students don't have access to learning.
+There is poor alignment between the arrangement of furniture and resources, including computer technology, and the lesson activities.
+The classroom is safe, and essential learning is accessible to most students.
+The teacher's use of physical resources, including computer technology, is moderately effective.
+Teacher may attempt to modify the physical arrangement to suit learning activities, with partial success.
+The classroom is safe, and learning is accessible to all students; teacher ensures that the physical arrangement is appropriate to the learning activities.
 Teacher makes effective use of physical resources, including computer technology.
 The classroom is safe, and learning is accessible to all students including those with special needs.
 Teacher makes effective use of physical resources, including computer technology.
 The teacher ensures that the physical arrangement is appropriate to the learning activities.
 Students contribute to the use or adaptation of the physical environment to advance learning.
-Effective Highly Effective Effective
+OVERALL Ineffe DOMAIN 2 RATING Ineffective Progressing Effective Highly Effective